-How to Write a Hair Salon Price Increase Letter
+How to Notify Clients of a Salon Price Increase

 How Do I Know If I Need to Raise Prices?

 There are a variety of reasons why a barber shop, salon or stylist may decide to increase their prices.
 Here are some common situations that indicate it’s time for a price increase.

 You haven’t increased prices in a while.
 As a rule of thumb, you should at least review your salon pricing every 12-18 months to make sure your business maintains healthy profit margins.

 You have added new services to your offering.
 If you now offer a greater number of services, or you now offer specialized services that are more complex and time-consuming (like hair extensions or bayalage), your prices should reflect these improvements.

 You have added new skills to your services.
 If hair stylists or nail technicians continually seek out continuing education opportunities and grow their skillsets, they deserve to charge more as their expertise increases.